tokiedokie/scoop-search/README.md

 ```sh
 scoop-search <query>
 ```
-this command search apps very quick. this search app manufect file names and remote buckets apps, if there is no app which contains wuery, then search binary file.
+This command searches apps very quickly.
+This searches local app manifest files and remote bucket apps.
+If there is no app manifest filename which contains `query`, then it searches for binary files.

 ```sh